G-ram/HAWK/README.md

 #####2.6.A.3 Type Selectors

-A type selector can either specify a specific tag type, or can select any tag using the universal selector.
-We allow matching on non-standard tag types named by any valid identifier, even those not typically supported in web browsers.
+A type selector can either specify a specific tag type, or can select tags of any type using the universal selector.

 *type-selector*: